prisma/prisma1/content/04-Reference/04-Functions/02-Environment.md

 # Graphcool Function Environment

-Whenever you use a function, you can choose between defining it inline or as a webhook.
+Whenever you use a function, you can choose between defining it as a managed function (meaning it will be deployed by Graphcool) or as a webhook.

-## Inline Functions
+## Managed Functions

-**Inline functions** can be specified using the functions editor in the Console.
+**Managed functions** can be specified using the functions editor in the Console.
 They run on a node runtime and **all npm modules are available for import**.

 ### Node Runtime